tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 <p style="background: #bebebe">So the year started off pretty good</p>

 **What would success look like?** Fun fact: Do you know who the highest earning Dota 2 player that hasn't won TI is?
-[It's zai.](../img/ti12teams/zaiesportsearnings.jpg) Even more impressive?
-He's done that without ever even being in a TI grand finals.
+[It's zai.](../img/ti12teams/zaiesportsearnings.jpg) Even more impressive is he's done that without ever even being in a TI grand finals.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/gaimin.jpg" alt="Banner"></p>